The four things KDP checks first

 - Export with settings that keep text sharp (avoid raster-only exports).

-- Do a final preflight pass using Common KDP Cover Mistakes (and How to Fix Them) as a troubleshooting reference.
+- Do a final preflight pass using 5 Common KDP Cover Mistakes That Cause Rejection as a troubleshooting reference.